Muhammad-Sameer-Tariq/Voice-Assistant/README.md

-Voice Assistant
+# Voice Assistant

-Voice Assistant is a Python-based desktop assistant that I built as a learning project.
+Voice Assistant is a Python-based desktop assistant that I built as a beginner project.

 The main idea was to create an assistant that can listen to my voice, understand commands, and perform different tasks on my computer.
 I also added Gemini AI, weather, and news features so it can do more than just handle basic computer commands.

-This project started as a simple voice assistant, but while building it I learned about speech recognition, APIs, Python modules, automation, system control, and working with different libraries together.
+While building this project, I learned about speech recognition, APIs, Python modules, automation, system control, and how different Python libraries can work together.

-Features
+## Features

-Currently, Voice Assistant can:

-- Recognize voice commands using Faster-Whisper
+- Voice recognition using Faster-Whisper
-- Respond using pyttsx3
+- Text-to-speech using pyttsx3
-- Activate using the wake word "Jarvis"
+- Wake word activation using "Jarvis"
 - Open websites
 - Search Google
 - Search YouTube